REACT, a sanitary device by emergency, is faster and more effective than the traditional method of wound dressing.

 The kit used in an emergency usually includes gauze that is pressed into the wound with a lot of force.
 In some circumstances, gauze can be pushed into the wound in a procedure known as tamponade to prevent bleeding.

-However, an operation that is impractical in wounds in cavities such as abdominal ones, since the gauze would run out trying to fill the empty space.
+However, an operation that is impracticable in wounds in cavities such as the abdominal one, since the gauze would run out trying to fill the empty space.

 The solution

-REACT, according to its creator, is "faster and simpler" than the bleeding dressing, which can take up to a minute and must be removed and redone if not tight enough.
+REACT, according to its creator, is “faster and simpler” than the anti-bleed dressing, which can take up to a minute and must be removed and redone if it is not tight enough.

 When surgeons try to remove gauze from a wound, they often tear the blood clot as well, causing the bleeding to resume.